endlessbux/cs3524_assessment_3_team_b/readme.md

 * Users can see how many MUD games are currently running on the server
 * Users can select any MUD game to join
 * Users can quit playing a particular MUD game on the server
-* Users can create a new MUD game and change MUD game
+* Users can create a new MUD game and change MUD game by quitting and rejoining desired game
 ###### Other
 * Users can quit the game with the command “q”
 * Users can show available commands with the keyword 'h'